CMUAbstract/culpeo_micro2022/Notes.md

 # Experiment configs
-- The atomic_ble experiment where we show that Catnap's energy based estimates for Vsafe are bad uses a regulator dropping a launchpad's 3.3V input to 2.3V output, and then uses a 470Ohm and 220Ohm resistors in parallel before Vharv.
-This high current is necessary to get Capy to charge while the booster is turned on, given that it's not really meant for this
+- The atomic_ble experiment where we show that Catnap's energy based estimates for Vsafe are bad uses a regulator dropping a launchpad's 3.3V input to 2.3V output, and then uses a 243Ohm potentiometer before Vharv.
+It also relies on an arduino hooked up over a level shifter sending gpio flips to P1.5 with a poisson distribution of lambda=45 seconds.
+Also, a saleae needs to be measuring the input to the adc/comparator otherwise it goes haywire.
+The results are stored in culpeo_measurements/runtime_tests/atomic_ble_culpeo_latest_10min and atomic_ble_catnap_15min.
+You'll need to trim catnap since we lost the first 100s of culpeo to its profiling.
 - atomic_sense was run with a potentiometer set at 243 Ohms (same LDO config as atomic_ble), 2 edlc caps + 2 330uF caps, and used -O1 optimization with *no*
   -g flag.
 Also, we were running on the ACLK timer configured (using maker to a